Yinsh is probably the easiest of the GIPF games to learn. The

 goal of the game is to capture three rings of your own

-move pick a ring to move.
-Moving a ring leaves a chip behind, and
+then each move pick a ring to move.
+Moving a ring leaves a

 This looks vaguely similar to Othello, but it is much subtler because